 Locate: The volume is rotated to the orientation at which the result was originally performed.

 1 Locate may be grayed out.
-You can make this menu item active by
+You can make this menu item active by canceling or finishing the active procedure.

 The Properties pane is activated.
 You can modify the properties.